-If no lights are on then the possible cause is a power supply.
+If no lights are on, the possible cause is a power supply.
 This is usually the most common of errors on a PLC system.
-Mean time before failure (MTBF) is rated on the lowest rating of components which is usually the power supply.
+Meantime before failure (MTBF) is rated on the lowest rating of components which is typically the power supply.

-If the run light is on and an error light flashing this usually indicates internal errors such as batteries, scan time, etc. It is usually not the reason for the lack of operation.
+If the run light is on and an error light is flashing, this usually indicates internal errors such as batteries, scan time, etc. It is usually not the reason for the lack of operation.

-If the run light is on and no other errors are seen on the CPU we can put the PLC program on the bottom of the list of items that could be the cause.
+If the run light is on and no other errors are seen on the CPU, we can put the PLC program at the bottom of the list of items that could be the cause.

 Some items to watch: